 When the ratio fails

-To be aware of how important are the assumptions, consider the following example [*]:
+To be aware of how important the assumptions are, consider the following example [*]:

-In the case when the expected return is negative, the Sharpe Ratio gives inappropriate answer.
-The Sharpe Ratio from Instrument A should be greater than the Sharpe Ratio from Instrument B.
+When the expected return is negative, the Sharpe Ratio gives the inappropriate answer.
+The Sharpe Ratio from Instrument A should be greater than that from Instrument B.